Visiting Rotoroa Island

 Exhibition Centre (and Museum) - our small museum sharing stories from the island's fascinating history

-Kiosk - our small store offers a selection of sof t drinks, ice blocks and conservation books, open 1 hour before ferry departs
+Kiosk - our small store offers a selection of soft drinks, ice blocks and conservation books, open 1 hour before ferry departs

 Toilets - our super clean toilets are often mentioned in visitor reviews.
-Ladies Bay and central island toilets (at the Exhibition Centre) are open; the loc ations can be seen on this map.
+Ladies Bay and central island toilets (at the Exhibition Centre) are open; the locations can be seen on this map.

-A full list of things to do on Rotoroa Island can be found here We look forward to welcoming you; here's a brief intro to our facilities:
+A full list of things to do on Rotoroa Island can be found here

 Total Fire Ban on Rotoroa